 - underground car parking and increased landscaping to reduce urban heat island effects

-The Cudgen Connection Community Engagement Program (CCCEP) will address regional challenges by harnessing community talent and expertise, engaging Connectors and empowering them to develop and drive community initiatives to achieve solutions.
-It will provide the framework and tools for these Connectors to design the Cudgen Connection community hub and shape the services it delivers.
+The Cudgen Connection Community Engagement Program (CCCEP) is addressing regional challenges by harnessing community talent and expertise, engaging Connectors and empowering them to develop and drive community initiatives to achieve solutions.
+It is providing the framework and tools for these Connectors to design the Cudgen Connection community hub and shape the services it delivers.

-A Connector is a dedicated community volunteer who represents an industry or interest group committed to building a more authentic, sustainable and prosperous region.
-Connectors will be supported by a structured framework and provided with the tools to deliver meaningful and measurable outcomes.
-They will commit about three hours a fortnight to meetings, working groups and forums over an initial six months.
+A Connector is a dedicated community volunteer who represents an industry or interest group which is committed to building a more authentic, sustainable and prosperous region.
+Connectors have been undertaking community engagement to determine what will be included in the community hub and design hub requirements.
+They are also engaging with the community about the Cudgen Connection proposal.